John 10:10 The thief cometh not, but for to steal,

 John 10:10 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.

-The thief does not show up except in order to cheat and slay and destroy.
-I myself show up in order that they might have a living and might have an extraordinary one.
+The thief does not show up if he doesn't want in that place to cheat and to slay and to destroy.
+I myself show up in order that they might have a life and have an extraordinary one.

 The dishonest person has the goal of destroying things.